textmate/d.tmbundle/Support/help.md

 # D Completion Daemon (DCD)

 This bundle has support for the D Completion Daemon.
 DCD uses a server client architecture.
-Currently the server needs to be started and setup manually by the user.
+The server will be started automatically as soon as a D document is opened and add the default import paths to DCD.
 The bundle will then invoke the client binary to communicate with the server which provides all features.

 To install and setup refer to the DCD [documentation](https://github.com/Hackerpilot/dcd#setup).